October 31, 2014

 Crates come in different sizes and can be purchased at most pet supply stores or pet supply catalogs.

-Your dog's crate should be just large enough for him to stand up and turn around in.
-If your dog is still growing, choose a crate size that will accommodate his adult size.
+Your dog's crate should be just large enough for them to stand up and turn around in.
+If your dog is still growing, choose a crate size that will accommodate their adult size.
 Block off the excess crate space so your dog can't eliminate at one end and retreat to the other.
 Your local animal shelter may rent out crates.
-By renting, you can trade up to the appropriate size for your puppy until he’s reached his adult size, when you can invest in a permanent crate.
+By renting, you can trade up to the appropriate size for your puppy until they reach adult size, when you can invest in a permanent crate.

 Step 1: Introduce your dog to the crate

-- Bring him over to the crate, and talk to him in a happy tone of voice.
-Make sure the crate door is open and secured so that it won't hit your dog and frighten him.
+- Bring them over to the crate and talk to them in a happy tone of voice.
+Make sure the crate door is open and secured so that it won't hit your dog and frighten them.

 - Encourage your dog to enter the crate by dropping some small food treats nearby, then just inside the door, and finally, all the way inside the crate.
-If he refuses to go all the way in at first, that's okay; don't force him to enter.
+If they refuse to go all the way in at first, that's OK; don't force them to enter.

 - Continue tossing treats into the crate until your dog will walk calmly all the way into the crate to get the food.
-If he isn't interested in treats, try tossing a favorite toy in the crate.
+If they aren’t interested in treats, try tossing a favorite toy in the crate.
 This step may take a few minutes or as long as several days.

-Step 2: Feed your dog his meals in the crate
+Step 2: Feed your dog meals in the crate

-After introducing your dog to the crate, begin feeding him his regular meals near the crate.
+After introducing your dog to the crate, begin feeding them their regular meals near the crate.
 This will create a pleasant association with the crate.

 - If your dog is readily entering the crate when you begin Step 2, place the food dish all the way at the back of the crate.

-- If he remains reluctant to enter the crate, put the dish only as far inside as he will readily go without becoming fearful or anxious.
-Each time you feed him, place the dish a little further back in the crate.
+- If they remain reluctant to enter, put the dish only as far inside as they will readily go without becoming fearful or anxious.
+Each time you feed them, place the dish a little further back in the crate.

-- Once your dog is standing comfortably in the crate to eat his meal, you can close the door while he's eating.
-The first time you do this, open the door as soon as he finishes his meal.
-With each successive feeding, leave the door closed a few minutes longer, until he's staying in the crate for ten minutes or so after eating.
+- Once your dog is standing comfortably in the crate to eat their meal, you can close the door while they’re eating.
+The first time you do this, open the door as soon as they finish their meal.
+With each successive feeding, leave the door closed a few minutes longer, until they’re staying in the crate for 10 minutes or so after eating.

-- If he begins to whine to be let out, you may have increased the length of time too quickly.
-Next time, try leaving him in the crate for a shorter time period.
-If he does whine or cry in the crate, don’t let him out until he stops.
-Otherwise, he'll learn that the way to get out of the crate is to whine, so he'll keep doing it.
+- If they begin to whine to be let out, you may have increased the length of time too quickly.
+Next time, try leaving them in the crate for a shorter time period.
+If they do whine or cry in the crate, don’t let them out until they stop.
+Otherwise, they'll learn that the way to get out of the crate is to whine, so they'll keep doing it.

-After your dog is eating his regular meals in the crate with no sign of fear or anxiety, you can confine him there for short time periods while you're home.
+After your dog is eating their regular meals in the crate with no sign of fear or anxiety, you can confine them there for short time periods while you're home.

-- Call him over to the crate and give him a treat.
+- Call them over to the crate and give them a treat.

-- Give him a command to enter, such as "kennel."
-Encourage him by pointing to the inside of the crate with a treat in your hand.
+- Give them a command to enter, such as "kennel."
+Encourage them by pointing to the inside of the crate with a treat in your hand.

-- After your dog enters the crate, praise him, give him the treat, and close the door.
+- After your dog enters the crate, praise them, give them the treat, and close the door.

-- Repeat this process several times a day, gradually increasing the length of time you leave him in the crate and the length of time you're out of his sight.
+- Repeat this process several times a day, gradually increasing the length of time you leave them in the crate and the length of time you're out of sight.

-- Once your dog will stay quietly in the crate for about 30 minutes with you mostly out of sight, you can begin leaving him crated when you're gone for short time periods and/or letting him sleep there at night.
-This may take several days or several weeks.
+- Once your dog will stay quietly in the crate for about 30 minutes with you mostly out of sight, you can begin leaving them crated when you're gone for short time periods and/or letting them sleep there at night.
+This may take several days or weeks.

 Step 4, Part A: Crate your dog when you leave

-After your dog can spend about 30 minutes in the crate without becoming anxious or afraid, you can begin leaving him crated for short periods when you leave the house.
+After your dog can spend about 30 minutes in the crate without becoming anxious or afraid, you can begin leaving them crated for short periods when you leave the house.

-- Put him in the crate using your regular command and a treat.
-You might also want to leave him with a few safe toys in the crate.
+- Put them in the crate using your regular command and a treat.
+You might also want to leave them with a few safe toys in the crate.

-- Vary at what point in your "getting ready to leave" routine you put your dog in the crate.
-Although he shouldn't be crated for a long time before you leave, you can crate him anywhere from five to 20 minutes prior to leaving.
+- Vary the moment during your "getting ready to leave" routine that you put your dog in the crate.
+Although they shouldn't be crated for a long time before you leave, you can crate them anywhere from five to 20 minutes prior to leaving.

 - Don't make your departures emotional and prolonged—they should be matter-of-fact.
-Praise your dog briefly, give him a treat for entering the crate, and then leave quietly.
+Praise your dog briefly, give them a treat for entering the crate, and then leave quietly.

-When you return home, don't reward your dog for excited behavior by responding to him in an excited, enthusiastic way.
-Keep arrivals low key to avoid increasing his anxiety over when you will return.
-Continue to crate your dog for short periods from time to time when you're home so he doesn't associate crating with being left alone.
+When you return home, don't reward your dog for excited behavior by responding to them in an enthusiastic way.
+Keep arrivals low-key to avoid increasing their anxiety over when you will return.
+Continue to crate your dog for short periods from time to time when you're home so they doesn't associate crating with being left alone.